 There are clear advantages for the restaurateurs:

 Cheaper operation – regardless of the division between them and Glovo;

 Maximizing the cooks’ work in both locations – those in the Dark Kitchen work without concerns for service, and the ones left in the restaurant can give better service to “real” customers;

 Restaurants can expand through “virtual branches” far from their HQ, and use this hub as a trial balloon for their dishes before opening an actual restaurant.

 The Milanese Cook Room will host 4 restaurants, and it’s interesting to see that all of them are not local Italian ones: Pacifik Poke (Hawaiian), Tomatillo (Mexican), Bun (Hamburgers), and Pescaria (seafood).

-The timing might be a coincidence, and maybe Glovo hurried the opening up, but if isolation situation continues, we will probably see more of such “co-kitchens” open soon.
+The timing might be a coincidence, and maybe Glovo hurried the opening up, but if the isolation situation continues, we will probably see more such “co-kitchens” open soon.

 as a development site.